 FAQ’s

-Certain workers are exempt or eligible for temporary waivers.
-Approved interns, trainees under government schemes, and Dependent Pass holders on Letters of Consent are fully exempt.
-Workers on approved overseas leave, those who have passed away, or employees who become Singapore Permanent Residents may qualify for temporary rebates or concessions.
+Approved interns, trainees under government schemes, and Dependent Pass holders on Letters of Consent are fully exempt from the levy.
+Workers on approved overseas leave, those who have passed away, or employees who gain Singapore Permanent Resident status may qualify for a rebate, not a full exemption.
+All rebate applications must be filed within one year of the levy bill.
+The rebate for workers who attended the Onboard Center orientation is processed automatically with no documentation required.